 Deadline: April 1st

-Named for the Glassboro State College alumna who taught early childhood education for 27 years before losing her battle with thymic carcinoma in 2010, the Janet Logan Daily Foundation Scholarship awards $10,000 over four years.
-Interested New Jersey high school seniors must matriculate full-time at an accredited U.S. university, possess a minimum “C-” average, actively engage in at least one extra-curricular, and work 30+ hours weekly during the summers.
+The Janet Logan Daily Foundation Scholarship is named for the Glassboro State College alumna who taught early childhood education for 27 years.
+She lost her battle with thymic carcinoma in 2010.
+It awards $10,000 over four years.
+Interested New Jersey high school seniors must:

 Contact